 Behind every business success story, there is a maintenance team working behind the scenes to ensure all business activities’ smooth flow.

 Like any other business function, the maintenance department has many moving parts, and getting all of them to work in sync is a daily grind – even more so if the department is underfunded and has limited resources.

-Be that as it may, to organize an efficient maintenance department, you need to know the purpose of maintenance, what a modern maintenance department looks like, and set smart goals that will raise the quality of the performed maintenance work.
+Be that as it may, to organize an efficient maintenance department you need to know what is the purpose of maintenance, how to define smart goals, and how to set up your maintenance team for success.

 What is the main purpose of a maintenance department?